 - New view of risk management

 - Improve the future of risk

-Council of Sponsoring Organizations of the Treadway Commission
+Council of Sponsoring Organisations of the Treadway Commission

 How can a new view of risk management help leaders achieve their business objectives?

 There are advantages to enhancing ERM with a strategic risk approach.
-And the organization can benefit from a view of the whole environment in which a company operates—which includes new and emerging disruptions and the inherent risks that accompany them.
-For example, actions that affect an organization’s ability to go to
+And the organisation can benefit from a view of the whole environment in which a company operates—which includes new and emerging disruptions and the inherent risks that accompany them.
+For example, actions that affect an organisation’s ability to go to

 What are the drivers for COSO’s ERM framework update?

 With COSO’s 2004 ERM publication, risk management took a vital step forward.
 The framework became the basis for standard thinking about risk.
 But its implementation in many organisations focused on isolating, mitigating, and managing known risks.